 One of the most important preventative cyber mitigation strategies for security managers to make sure organisations adopt is a timely approach to Application Patching.
 Let’s look at why application patching is so important and how this fits into your overall vulnerability management process.

-User applications are a common target for attackers.
+User applications are a common target for attackers, this is why the Australian Signals Directorate (ASD) incorporates a ‘Patch Applications’ mitigation strategy in it’s Essential Eight security controls.
 Adversaries intending to steal corporate data target user applications since they directly interact with users’ documents, files and folders.